Hodjy/Hodjy/README.md

 ### :smile: About me:

-My name is hod, a 3rd year computer science student near graduation.
+My name is Hod, a 3rd year computer science student near graduation.
 Currently looking for a junior software development job.
 Loves to learn and experience new things.